basarat/typescript-book/docs/javascript/awful.md

 ## Next

 That's it.
-Those are the simple *misunderstood* portions of JavaScript that still result in various bug for developers that are new to the language 🌹.
+Those are the simple *misunderstood* portions of JavaScript that still result in various bugs for developers that are new to the language 🌹.